mollyblakowski/book/README.md

 Here is my project!
-It wasn't as much as I hoped to get done, but I have gained so much for this class and am looking forward to practicing my new skills all summer while analyzing data.
+It wasn't as much as I hoped to get done, but I have gained so much from this class and am looking forward to practicing my new skills all summer while analyzing data.
 Thank you, Simona!